bletzacker/ethereumProject/README.md

 # ethereumProject

-To deploy the contract Uber, increase the Gas Limit from 3e6 to 3e7.
+To deploy the Uber contract , increase the Gas Limit from 3e6 to 3e7.